stealthrabbi/trivy-examples/README.md

 # Scanning docker images via trivy

-Note, these are being run from windows, with the trivy cache being mounted to `C:\temp-trivy`.
+Note, these examples are being run from windows, with the trivy cache being mounted to `C:\temp-trivy`.
 Change this to whatever directory you want to use to cache the trivy database.

+To scan docker images locally via the docker container, you must mount `docker.sock`, e.g. `-v //var/run/docker.sock:/var/run/docker.sock`

 These examples show running trivy both as a docker container (option 1), and natively (option 2).

 Various [commmand line interface options](https://aquasecurity.github.io/trivy/v0.22.0/getting-started/cli/image/) exist, such as specifying the exit code to use if there are findings.

+The docker commands below are multi-line escaped with back-ticks.
+Replace with `\` for Linux

 ## hello-world example - should reveal no errors

 ```
+docker run --rm `
+-v //var/run/docker.sock:/var/run/docker.sock `
-docker run --rm -v C:\temp-trivy:/root/.cache/ aquasec/trivy:latest image hello-world
+-v C:\temp-trivy:/root/.cache/ aquasec/trivy:latest `
+image hello-world
 ```

 ```